Sign our petition for more Government funds for Northamptonshire

 This should make us feel, at the very least, disappointed.

 Government funding for services has always been important.
-It funds new roads and repairs old ones.
-It foots the bill for community healthcare and children’s social services.
+It pays for new roads and repairs old ones.
+It foots the bill for community health care and children’s social services.
 It makes sure our elderly are looked after.

 But now it really looks like the wheels are coming off.